benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 Definitions
 ========================================================

-*Replicable* refers to the ability to run a code and produce exactly the same results as published
+*Replicable* refers to the ability to produce **exactly** the same results as published.
+Other people get exactly the same results when doing exactly the same thing.
+Technical: cf. validation and verification

-*Reproducible* refers to the ability to create a code that independently verifies the published results using the information provided
+*Reproducible* refers to the ability to create a code that independently upholds the published results using the information provided.
+Checking the results from the fixed digital form of data and code from the original study.
+Something similar happens in other people's hands.
+Substantive: possibly by a new implementation

->"the goal of reproducible research is to tie specific instructions to data analysis and experimental data so that scholarship can be recreated, better understood and verified." <small>- Max Kuhn, CRAN Task View: Reproducible Research</small>
+><small>"The goal of reproducible research is to tie specific instructions to data analysis and experimental data so that scholarship can be recreated, better understood and verified." <small>- Max Kuhn, CRAN Task View: Reproducible Research</small></small>

 Motivations
 ========================================================